Singapore Company Registration Options for Foreign Individuals

 Singapore company registration for foreigners has never been easier.
 With Singapore’s long-standing reputation as one of the globe’s best places to do business, world-beating effective corporate tax rates of 0% to 17%, as well as many attractive government incentives, there has been a continuous influx of foreign investors considering starting a business in Singapore.

 Whether you wish to run your Singapore business from overseas or are contemplating an extended stay for a more hands-on approach, this guide looks at the three main options available to register a foreign company in Singapore; thus allowing foreign investors to start a business.

 Start a Company in Singapore

 First and foremost, one would need to choose the business entity to incorporate.
 As a foreign investor starting a business in Singapore, you would need to engage the services of a professional corporate services provider, as the application for incorporation is submitted via the Accounting and Corporate Regulatory Authority’s (“ACRA”, the national Company Registrar) electronic portal.
 To do so, one would require a SingPass, which can only be obtained by Singapore citizens, Singapore Permanent Residents and those who have been issued a FIN number alongside with their employment pass.

-Singapore’s business incorporation process is one of the fastest in the world and takes an average of just two-and-a-half days to complete, assuming that ACRA and any other relevant government bodies that oversees the industry that your business wishes to enter in, do not object to your application.
+Singapore’s business incorporation process is one of the fastest in the world and takes an average of just two-and-a-half days to complete, assuming that ACRA and any other relevant government bodies that oversee the industry that your business wishes to enter in, do not object to your application.
 A good professional corporate services provider will advise you how to start a business in Singapore based on what information is required for the application process, which includes the following:

 - Business Name